By Haydn Brown.

-“Business chanced to take me many years ago to the ancient city of Norwich where I stayed at a very old Inn, situated in a street called, if my memory serves me right, Maudlin (Magdalen) Street.
+“Business chanced to take me many years ago to the ancient city of Norwich where I stayed at a very old Inn, situated in a street called, if my memory serves me right, Maudlin (Magdalen) Street [the Inn is assumed, for the remainer of this story, to be the Maids Head – which still exists].
 The room I occupied was a very old-fashioned one.
 Over the fireplace was a portrait, painted on the wall itself, of a very pale man with black hair, dressed in some sort of ecclesiastical garb and bearing the look of a Jesuit or Romish priest……There was something about this picture that affected me very strongly……Next morning I asked the landlord whose portrait it might be, and he could not enlighten me…..”
 In the evening the author, Frederick Higbane, then took a walk around Norwich Cathedral:

 “I was walking near one of the great gates, which led to the Cathedral, when I suddenly observed a man clothed like a clergyman standing in the angle of a wall directly in front of me.
 Owing to the dusk I could not see him well until I was close up against him.
 Then I saw him perfectly clearly, and to my horror his face was terribly swelled, and a rope was drawn tight around his neck.
 Protruding from his breast was a knife, such as formerly used by executioners for dismembering the bodies of criminals.
 I could not think why his facial appearance seemed so familiar to me, and then there suddenly flashed across my mind – yes, the portrait in my bedchamber at the inn.
 For some moments I gazed with the utmost horror, not unmixed with fear, at this awful sight.
 For a while the figure spoke no words, then I heard a mournful sigh – or was it a groan?
 Then, as I withdrew, the figure vanished”.